pzhaojohnson/rnacanvas.points.oopified/README.md

 ### `distanceTo()`

-Returns the distance from a point to a specified point.
+Returns the distance from the point to the specified point.

 ```javascript
 var p = new Point(10, 10);